 Are They Invited to the Reception?

-This is definitely up to you, and is something you should decide before you ask a little one to be in your wedding.
+While they should be invited to the rehearsal dinner (along with the parents of young ring bearers), the reception is definitely up to you.
+However, it’s something you should decide before you ask a little one to be in your wedding.
 If you are inviting other children to the reception, then they would be invited and would sit with their parents or in a designated kids area (if you are providing supervision).
-If you do not want children at the reception, then we think it would be generous to let the parents know and pick up the cost of a sitter yourself (since you asked them to be one of the main roles in the wedding).
+If you do not want children at the reception, then I think it would be generous to let the child’s parents know and pick up the cost of a sitter yourself (since you asked them to be one of the main roles in the wedding).
 Read more about how to hire a wedding babysitter here!

 Since you’ll want your ring bearer, ushers, junior groomsmen,